TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 ## Init container

-The init container is designed to leave enough space for the OS running the application server by defining the values ``vm.max_map_count`` and ``ulimit``.
+The ``sysctl`` init container is designed to leave enough space for the OS running the application server by defining the values
+``vm.max_map_count`` and ``ulimit``.

 This specificity is